Making your administration happy

 Volleyball Coach

-There’s a post from the AVCA blog that offers some advice from administrators to coaches.
-It’s about how we can grow as professionals away from the court.
-I think it’s worth a quick read because there are some valuable ideas, especially for college level coaches.
-In this post, though, I want to speak to a general concept that comes from that article.
+There was a post from the AVCA blog (no longer available) that offered some advice from administrators to coaches.
+It was about how we can grow as professionals away from the court.
+There were some valuable ideas, especially for college level coaches.
+In this post I want to speak to a general concept that came from the article.

 Administrators don’t just care about what you do on the court.